Personal wellbeing estimates by London borough (2021/22)

-Living standards are not just about poverty, incomes and wealth.
-A wide range of other factors contribute to living standards and wellbeing and, again, there is a large range of outcomes across London on many of these indicators.
+Living standards are not just about poverty, income and wealth.
+A wide range of other factors contribute to living standards and there is a large range of outcomes across London on many of these indicators.
 This indicator looks at the measures of well-being both in London and England before and during the COVID-19 pandemic.